-If you are looking for family guard dogs or personal protection dogs so here is a great dog for you his name is Canis Panther.
+If you are looking for family guard dogs or personal protection dogs, here is a great dog for you; his name is Canis Panther.
 It has been developed by cross-breeding the Great Dane, Doberman Pinscher, Black Labrador Retriever and American Staffordshire Bull Terrier.

 Canis Panther content overview

 - Appearance and Characteristics

 - How to take care

 - Things to consider adopting a puppy

 - Photo gallery

 Canis Panther commonly referred to as the Panther Dog, may have come across Scorpio Jones’s name.
 Scorpio was a famous dog trainer from the 1970s.
 The Canis Panther was developed in the USA in the 1970s by Mr. Cleotha “Scorpio” Jones, Mr. Michael Stratten, and Mr. Lucas Lopez using the black Great Dane, black Labrador, Doberman Pinscher, and the Staffordshire Terrier.

 It was bred to be a protector, used as personal guard dogs and as family guard dogs.
 The Canis Panther can still be quite suspicious of strange humans and dogs, needing experienced and responsible handling.
 At this time, the breed is fully developed, with established bloodlines and multi-generation pedigrees, and we don’t see the need for any changes.

 Canis Panther Different Names & Types